FEDERAL TRADE COMMISSION, Plaintiff,

 For purposes of this Order, the following definitions shall apply:

-2. "Assisting others engaged in scholarship service businesses" means knowingly providing any of the following goods or services to any entity or person engaged in scholarship service businesses: (1) providing names of, or assisting in the generation of, potential customers for an entity or individual engaged in scholarship service businesses; (2) formulating or providing, or arranging for the formulation or provision of, any solicitation letters, application forms or any other marketing material for an entity or individual engaging in scholarship service businesses; or (3) performing marketing services of any kind for an entity or individual engaged in scholarship service businesses.
+2. "Assisting others engaged in scholarship service businesses" means knowingly providing any of the following goods or services to any entity or person engaged in scholarship service businesses: (1) providing names of, or assisting in the generation of, potential customers for an entity or individual engaged in scholarship service businesses; (2) formulating or providing, or arranging for the formulation or provision of, any solicitation letters, application forms or any other marketing material for an entity or individual engaging in scholarship service business; or (3) performing marketing services of any kind for an entity or individual engaged in scholarship service businesses.

 3. "Mail drop" shall mean any commercial mail receiving or forwarding agency.